DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * <missing quote 508, ask CCB for it please>
 * 509: "I have to look at my own knee for a minute ![devicatEH](https://static-cdn.jtvnw.net/emoticons/v1/1291575/1.0 "devicatEH") ." -DeviCat (06-Oct-18)
 * 510: "I did that yesterday and erased your entire head...
 I was like, oh my God thank you for the back button ![devicatSPOOK](https://static-cdn.jtvnw.net/emoticons/v1/1291574/1.0 "devicatSPOOK") !" -eggrinthebox (07-Oct-18)
-* <missing quotes 511-512, please ask CCB for them>
+* <missing quote 511, ask CCB for it please>
+* 512: "Thankfully, she doesn't have too much skin" -DeviCat (13-Oct-18)
 * 513: "Dark mathematics.
 You say "multiply" and it casts a shadow." -Rosuav (13-Oct-18)
 * <missing quote 514, ask CCB for it please>
 * 515: "I think we may be able to just flip this leg and warp it a bit." -DeviCat (22-Oct-18)